Learn More

 3. Right-click on them and select "Share".

 Step 3 of the re-sharing process.
-The 'Share' option menu in Google Drive
+The

 How to re-share a shared file in Google Drive

-4. Type in your new account's email address and click "Done".
+1. Type in your new account's email address and click "Done".

-5. Go to the "Shared with me" folder in your new Drive to view the files.
+2. Go to the "Shared with me" folder in your new Drive to view the files.

-Please note: if the person who shared the files with you deletes them or removes your access, you will no longer be able to see those documents in the "Shared with me" folder in your new account.
+Please note: If the person who shared the files with you deletes them or removes your access, you will no longer be able to see those documents in the "Shared with me" folder in your new account.

 Using this method, you will create copies of the "Shared with me" documents in the new account.
 Any changes to the original shared files in the old Google Drive will not be reflected in the new account.